 Some words and terms lose their impact with repeated use.
 Talent management is one of those terms.
 Its definition, broad to begin with, has grown to now include all aspects of an employee’s lifecycle.
 It encompasses both the macro view of an organisation’s overall talent needs – plotting and strategising about where gaps may occur in the future – but also takes a micro view of an individual’s career at an organisation where career paths and succession planning can be outlined.

-“We define talent management as the logic that connects the transactional activities of attraction, identification, retention and development of employees and the inherent metrics that allow you to make informed strategic decisions,” says Ari Kopoulos, National Sales & Marketing Manager at EmployeeConnect.
+“We define talent management as the logic that connects the transactional activities of attraction, identification, retention and development of employees and the inherent metrics that allow you to make informed strategic decisions,” says Ari Kopoulos, CEO at EmployeeConnect.

 Increasingly, smart talent management is being seen as crucial to the HR function and broader organisational goals.
 “The true value proposition rests with its predictive capability – hence the increasing focus on internal mobility either pushed by employees as in career planning or pulled by managers through succession planning,” Kopoulos adds.